 |There are many horses in Tasmania.|

-Huonville is the largest of the three towns where we’ve shopped during these past six weeks although, there are some options for shopping in Franklin and Geeveston.
+Huonville is the largest of the three towns where we’ve shopped during this past six wee, although there are some shopping options in Franklin and Geeveston.

-In the Huon Valley, based on where we’re living in Castle Forbes Bay, its not as easy as heading out for a walk when our house is located close to main Highway A6.
+In the Huon Valley, based on where we’re living in Castle Forbes Bay, it’s not as easy as heading out for a walk when our house is located close to main Highway A6.
 Walking on the winding narrow road is risky with many blind spotsHills and mountains to surround this part of Tasmania

-There are a number of out of the way country roads and paths one may choose to walk but since this is a “valley” most of the walking requires up and down steep hills which may not be suitable for all travelers.
+There are many country roads and paths one may choose to walk, but since this is a “valley,” most of the walking requires up and down steep hills that may not be suitable for all travelers.

 We won’t get into all the various tourist attractions in either area.
-Its easy to check out TripAdvisor for information on activities in Huonville and surrounding areas here.
+However, it’s easy to check out TripAdvisor for information on activities in Huonville and surrounding areas here.
 For options for Penguin, please click here.

 |Had we arrived a month or two earlier, the hilly countryside would have been a lush velvety green.|

-There are many other tourist websites with endless options for exploring and experiencing scenery and indoor and outdoor activities in either of these two lovely areas.
+Many other tourist websites have endless options for exploring and experiencing scenery and indoor and outdoor activities in either of these two lovely areas.

-As for friendliness, they both are some of the most friendly areas we’ve visited in our travels, comparable to Kauai, Hawaii and Marloth Park, South Africa, our previously two favorite “friendly people” places.
+As for friendliness, they both are some of the most friendly areas we’ve visited in our travels, comparable to Kauai, Hawaii, and Marloth Park, South Africa, our previously two favorites “friendly people” places.